aayushprsingh/aayushprsingh/README.md

 ---

-*I builds things that bridge the gap between hardware and intelligence.
+*I build things that bridge the gap between hardware and intelligence.
 If that's interesting, let's talk.*